oktadev/okta-blog/_source/_posts/2018-05-22-simple-multifactor-authentication-in-node.md

 OKTA_OAUTH2_CLIENT_SECRET=your-client-secret
 ```

-Keeping these variables in a separate file keeps them private.
-It makes it easy to deploy the same code to different environments (for example, development, staging, and production) by swapping out one file.
+Keeping these variables in a separate file that is ignored by git keeps them private.
+It also makes it easy to deploy the same code to different environments (for example, development, staging, and production) by swapping out one file.

 ## Add a Protected Dashboard to Support MFA in Your Node Application